BitcoinDesign/Guide/guide/how-it-works/payment-request-formats.md

 ##### Lightning address

-A [Lightning addresses](https://lightningaddress.com) builds on top of LNURL-Pay and gives users a more human readable payment address.
+[Lightning addresses](https://lightningaddress.com) build on top of LNURL-Pay and give users a more human-readable payment address.
 They use the very familiar email format (user@bitcoin.design) to request payments.

 ##### Withdraw